WordPress Website Maintenance

 This comprehensive guide explains why website maintenance is important and essential, provides an overview of the WordPress site maintenance process with checklists and links to detailed step-by-step tutorials, and additional useful information to help you fully understand WordPress website maintenance.

-The tutorials linked from this section are designed to help non-technical users maintain their own WordPress sites regularly updated, and keep their sites fully protected, secure, and optimized.
+The tutorials linked from this section are designed to help non-technical users keep their WordPress sites regularly updated and fully protected, secure, and optimized.

-While WordPress site maintenance is vitally important, the process can initially be time-consuming, as it involves learning various technical concepts, setting up accounts with different services (e.g. Google Search Console) and figuring out how to use time-saving plugins and tools.
-It also requires a commitment of time and effort to perform all of the regular maintenance tasks required.
+While WordPress site maintenance is vitally important, the process can initially be time-consuming.
+It involves learning various technical concepts, setting up accounts with different services (e.g., Google Search Console), and figuring out how to use time-saving plugins and tools.
+It also requires a commitment of time and effort to perform all of the required regular maintenance tasks.

 If maintaining your WordPress site regularly updated, secure, and optimized is not something that you are willing to learn or able to do, then we recommend the following:

-1. Go through this guide to understand why WordPress site maintenance is necessary and all the various processed involved, and
+- Go through this guide to understand why WordPress site maintenance is necessary and all the various processes involved, and

 Regardless of the size of your business, if your website runs on WordPress, DO NOT neglect WordPress site maintenance … continue reading to learn why!